 - Interference with a child's bones and growth

-At this time, there is no known way to prevent JIA.
+At this time, because the cause of JIA is unknown, there is no method to prevent the development of JIA.

 What is the prognosis (outlook) for children who have juvenile idiopathic arthritis?

 JIA affects each child differently.
 For some, only one or two joints are affected and the disease is easy to control.
 For others, JIA may involve many joints and the symptoms may be more severe and may last longer.